Abensberg: Economy and Infrastructure

 The area around Abensberg, the so-called sand belt between Siegburg, Neustadt an der Donau, Abensberg and Langquaid, is used for the intensive farming of asparagus, due to the optimal soil condition and climate.
-212 hectares of land can produce ninety-four asparagus plants.
+Approximately 300 hectares are devoted to asparagus production.
 Abensberg asparagus enjoys a reputation among connoisseurs as a particular delicacy.
 In addition to asparagus, the production of hops plays a major role locally, the region having its own label, and there are still three independent breweries in the area.
 The town of Abensberg marks the start of the Deutsche Hopfenstraße (German Hops Road), a nickname given to the Bundesstraße 301, a German federal highway which runs through the heartland of Germany's hops-growing industry, ending in Freising.

 Transport

 The Abensberg railway station is located on the Regensburg–Ingolstadt railway from Regensburg to Ingolstadt.
 The city can be reached via the A-93 Holledau-Regensburg road (exit Abensberg).
 Three Bundesstraße (German federal highways) cross south of Abensberg: B 16, B 299 and B 301.